For:

 Assessment

-• Short presentations, based on the immersion experience, presented to the host CEO
+• Short presentations and written reflections based on the immersion experience, presented to the host CEO

-• Presentations (4) to participants’ senior teams, summarising learning from sessions and identifying implications for the participants’ trusts.
+• Presentations to the Fellows’ senior teams, summarising learning from sessions and identifying implications for their trusts

 These assessments are valuable for participant learning but also for applying the learning from the programme in their day-to-day work.